bonny2long/Bankist-App/README.md

            --> [Session Timeout] --> [Logout] --> [End]

-Acknowledgements
+Acknowledgements:
-Jonas Schmedtmann: For designing and creating this project as part of his comprehensive course on advanced JavaScript.
+Jonas Schmedtmann For designing and creating this project as part of his comprehensive course on advanced JavaScript.
 His teaching and resources were invaluable in completing this app.